ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

       - example-psql
   ```

 - Change the route value to something unique.
-The route you choose determines the subdomain of your application's URL: <host>.mybluemix.net.
+The route that you choose determines the subdomain of your application's URL: <host>.mybluemix.net.
 - Change the name value.
-The value you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
+The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 - Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-postgresql}} service.

 You can verify that the services are connected by navigating to the _Connections_ panel.
 If the service and the application are connected, the connection should show up in both services.

-The sample app in the [Getting Started](./getting-started.html) tutorial provides a sample Cloud Foundry application using Node.js and demonstrates how to bind the sample application to the {{site.data.keyword.databases-for-postgresql} service.
+The sample app in the [Getting Started](./getting-started.html) tutorial provides a sample Cloud Foundry application that uses Node.js and demonstrates how to bind the sample application to the {{site.data.keyword.databases-for-postgresql} service.

 ## Creating a Cloud Foundry alias
 {: #create-alias}

-If your application is running on Cloud Foundry you need to create an alias for your {{site.data.keyword.databases-for-postgresql}} service so that it is discoverable by the Cloud Foundry application.
-Log into the {{site.data.keyword.cloud_notm}} CLI and use the command:
+If your application is running on Cloud Foundry, you need to create an alias for your {{site.data.keyword.databases-for-postgresql}} service so that it is discoverable by the Cloud Foundry application.
+Log in to the {{site.data.keyword.cloud_notm}} CLI and use the command:

 `ibmcloud resource service-alias alias-name --instance-name instance-name`